-The Family Biotic Index (FBI) for 2010 shows that the Locke Lake 'Above' and Locke Lake 'Below' different stream health conditions in 2010.
-The Family Biotic Index score of 5.9 at the above Locke Lake 'Above' site indicates a stream health score "Fairly Poor" for the second consecutive season.
-The Family Biotic Index score of 5.0 below Locke Lake indicates a stream health score "Good".
+The Family Biotic Index (FBI) for 2011 shows that the Locke Lake 'Above' and Locke Lake 'Below' sites continue to show strong stream health scores.
+The Family Biotic Index score of 5.4 at the above Locke Lake 'Above' site and the Family Biotic Index score of 5.7 at the above Locke Lake 'Below' site indicates a stream health score "Fair".

-For the Locke Lake "Below" site, the Stream Health Evaluation Program continues to find consistent stream health scores, with an unusually dry 2009 year being an outlier in an otherwise consistent data set.
-The Locke Lake "Below" site continues to post some of the most consistently strong stream health scores in the Rice Creek Watershed.
+Both sites continue to show consistent stream health scores, with an unusually dry 2009 year being an outlier in an otherwise stable data set.
+The Locke Lake sites continue to post some of the most consistently strong stream health scores in the Rice Creek Watershed.